home-assistant/developers.home-assistant/blog/2022-09-06-media-player-repeat-mode-deprecation.md

 Use the new `MediaClass`, `MediaType` and `RepeatMode` enum instead.

 The use of `STATE_*` constants to reflect media player state is also deprecated.
 Please use the new `MediaPlayerState` enum instead.

-A new `MediaPlayerState` enum should also be used